jaantollander/masters-thesis/content/21_puhti.md

 Each node in Puhti has a *hostname* in the form `<nodename>.bullx`.
 The format of the *node name* string using Perl compatible regular expression syntax is **`puhti-[[:alnum:]_-]+`** for utility nodes and **`r[0-9]{2}[c,m,g][0-9]{2}`** for compute nodes.
 For example, `puhti-login12.bullx` or `r01c01.bullx`.
-We can use node names to track file system operations in node specific level.
+We can use node names to separate file system operations at a node-specific level.

 In CSC systems, users have a *user account* which can belong to one or more *projects*.
-Projects are used for setting quotas and accounting of computational resources and storage.
+We use projects for setting quotas and accounting for computational resources and storage.
-The usage of computational resources is measured using *Billing Units (BU)*.
+We measure the usage of computational resources in *Billing Units (BU)*.
-Different rates of billing unit usage are set to resources including reserved CPU cores, memory, local disk, and GPUs.
+Resources, such as reserved CPU cores, memory, local disk, and GPUs, use different rates of BUs.

-In Puhti, each user account is associated with a *user* and each project with a *group*.
+Puhti associates each user account with a *user* and each project with a *group*.
-We can use user IDs (UID) and group IDs (GID) as identifiers for measuring file system usage in user or group level.
+We can use user IDs (UID) and group IDs (GID) as identifiers for measuring file system usage at the user or group level.
-We should note that, UIDs from 0 to 999 to are reserved for system processes.
-For example, 0 is root and 666 is job control.
+Puhti reserves UIDs from 0 to 999 for system processes, for example, 0 is the root, and 666 is job control.
-It is useful to separate the file system operations performed by system UIDs from the other UIDS.
+It is helpful to separate the file system operations performed by system UIDs from the other UIDs.

-File system is separated to *storage areas*.
-Each storage area has a dedicated directory.
+Puhti separates its file system into *storage areas*, such that each storage area has a dedicated directory.
-The global, Lustre file system is shared across *home*, *projappl*, and *scratch* storage areas with different uses and quotas.
+It shares a Lustre file system across *home*, *projappl*, and *scratch* storage areas with different uses and quotas.

 - *Home* is intended for storing personal data and configuration files.
 In the file system, it resides at `/users/<user>` available via the `$HOME` variable and has a default quota of 10 GB and 100 000 files per user.